 The Mound Builders left material remains from which we have learned much concerning their civilization and mode of living.
 They are called Mound Builders because, in many parts of the Mississippi and Ohio Valleys, they erected great mounds of earth to mark the burial places of their dead.
 These mounds, many of which are located on the bluffs along the Mississippi River, were found to contain human skeletons, axes and other implements made of stone, copper vessels, stone knives and often stone carvings representing birds and animals.
 The greatest number of these mounds in Iowa are found along the Mississippi River from Dubuque south as far as Des Moines County, but, similar mounds of earth have been found in the Des Moines Valley and as far west as the Little Sioux River.
 All these remains prove the Mound Builders to have been a people much superior in civilization and life to the Indians who seem to have come later.
 It is not known how long these early people were able to resist the invaders who drove them out.

 The American Indians were the next inhabitants of Iowa.
 The Indians who formerly occupied the soil of Iowa were not as warlike as many tribes found in other parts of the United States.
 If they were cruel and treacherous as enemies, they were also brave warriors and loyal friends to many white people with whom they soon began to trade.
 The Indians claimed the soil by right of conquest and occupation and next to the Mound Builders are recognized as the second owners of the soil of Iowa.
 The countries of Europe held the theory that lands discovered or found in the possession of uncivilized peoples were subject to seizure and settlement by any Christian nation.
-These European nations recognized the rights of the Indians as occupants, but asserted that discovery and settlement by Christian nations gave the right to extinguish the Indian title of occupancy.
+These European nations recognized the rights of the Indians as occupants but asserted that discovery and settlement by Christian nations gave the right to extinguish the Indian title of occupancy.

-In the early years of the 16th century, France made extensive settlements in the St. Lawrence Valley and later pushed farther west and established trading posts along the Mississippi and Ohio Rivers.
+Europeans began to explore North America in the 15th century and in the early years of the 16th century, France made extensive settlements in the St. Lawrence Valley and later pushed farther west and established trading posts along the Mississippi and Ohio Rivers.
 In the spring of 1673 Father Jacques Marquette, a French Jesuit missionary, and Louis Joliet, a French-Canadian fur trader, crossed the Great Lakes and followed the Wisconsin River down to the Mississippi River.
 They then floated down the Mississippi River in boats and were probably the first white men to see Iowa.
 They made a landing on soil, on June 25, 1673, at the mouth of the Des Moines River.
 In 1682, Robert de La Salle, a French explorer descended the Illinois River, then passed down the Mississippi River to the Gulf of Mexico.
 On the basis of these two expeditions, France claimed the territory drained by the Ohio and Mississippi Rivers and called it Louisiana after King Louis XIV.
 Now France became another claimant to the soil of Iowa.

 Soon; however, a dispute arose between England and France over the ownership of the territory in the valleys of the St. Lawrence and Ohio Rivers.
 The trouble increased when the English and the French inhabitants began to make settlements in the Ohio Valley.
 War broke out in 1755, and by the Treaty of Paris, which closed the conflict in 1763, France ceded to England, all of Canada, except three small islands near Newfoundland, and her possessions east of the Mississippi River, except New Orleans.
 France then ceded her possessions west of the Mississippi River and New Orleans to Spain.
 This gave Spain undisputed ownership of the soil of Iowa.